 Opportunity Bound: Transport and Access to College in a Megacity

-Presented at: AEFP, Seminario MAP, WEAI Graduate Student Workshop, UEA North America (University of Toronto), Columbia University Development Seminar, PUCP's Development Conference, NEUDC (Harvard University), SEA, LAUrban LACEA Rio de Janeiro, PUC Chile, Bucknell University, Oberlin College, Rutgers University, Tecnologico de Monterrey, Wake Forest University, ifo Institut, 8th Urbanization and Poverty Reduction Research Conference - World Bank, 2nd Annual World Bank Conference on Transport Economics, SOLE, PEA Annual Conference (U de Lima), CREED (UNC Charlotte).
+Presented at: AEFP, Seminario MAP, WEAI Graduate Student Workshop, UEA North America (University of Toronto), Columbia, PUCP's Development Conference, NEUDC (Harvard University), SEA, LAUrban LACEA Rio de Janeiro, PUC Chile, Bucknell, Oberlin, Rutgers, Tecnologico de Monterrey, Wake Forest, ifo Institut, 8th Urbanization and Poverty Reduction Research Conference - World Bank, 2nd Annual World Bank Conference on Transport Economics, SOLE, PEA Annual Conference (U de Lima), CREED (UNC Charlotte), LACEA-LAMES Uruguay, Barnard College, Montana State.

 Media and Policy: VoxDev, IGC Blog, CGD Blog, REDES Policy Brief.